misterpokeylope/jekyll-blog/_posts/2013-12-6-why-jekyll.markdown

 more features than what I need.

-Rails gives me the chance to build my own blog platform, while Jekyll _is_ a blog platform, that allows me to focus on the blog itself, rather than writing and maintaining everything.
+Rails gives me the chance to build my own blog platform, while Jekyll _is_ a blog platform, which allows me to focus on the blog itself, rather than writing and maintaining everything.
 While it would give me complete control over every aspect of my website, I am simply not interested in this level of control for such a small website.
 I feel comparing